SecJS/Intl/README.md

 ### Sntl

-> Format messages using json files inside resources/locales folder
+> Format messages using json files inside resources/locales folder.
+Is extremely important to create

-> Is extremely important to create the folder resources/locales in the project root,
+> the folder resources/locales in the project root, and inside you need to create the folders for
-> and inside you need to create the folders for each language, example: resources/locales/en-us.
+> each language, example: resources/locales/en-us.

 > resources/locales/en-us/messages.json
 ```json